gtrichard/mummer-ggplot/README.md

 Usage:

 ```
-mggNucmer in_folder out_folder
+mggNucmer reference_fasta chromosomes in_folder out_folder
 ```

 Description:

-It launches nucmer from Mummer on all fasta files in a given folder and outputs delta files in a given folder.
+It launches nucmer from Mummer using `reference_fasta` as the reference and all fasta files in `in_folder` as queries.
+Fasta files names should have the following nomenclature: `genome.chromosome.fa`.
+Since the tool is made to work on multiple chromosomes, a `chromosomes.txt` file is necessary, which contains one chromosome name per line. mggNucmer will only look for the fasta files whose name is matching those chromosomes. mggNucmer outputs delta files in the `out_folder`.

 ### mggFilter